shovon/fediverse/learning/everything-fediverse.md

 > [!Note]
 > As far as JSON-LD interpreters are concerned, a context pointed to by a URL is the only thing that will only ever trigger a network reqeuest.
 Beyond that JSON-LD is merely a data interchange format, and any application-level inconsistencies must be handled between clients/servers.

+### Practicing and debugging JSON-LD

+Some may find JSON-LD to be rather confusing.
+Fear not, you are not alone.

+Fortunately, there is a tool for you to explore the various ways to work with JSON-LD.

+Head on over to [json-ld.org/playground](https://json-ld.org/playground/), and start playing around.

+Bear in mind: for most applications, you're probably going to only be expanding JSON-LD, but that said, it's probably a good idea to teach yourself the motivation behind JSON-LD.
+As a quick hint: JSON-LD is just one way to deliver RDF, which, again, is a way to establish relationships from node to node.

+As you are reading through the next sections, I highly encourage you to copy and paste the JSON-LD documents into the JSON-LD playground to get a feel for what JSON-LD truly is.

 ### JSON-LD and triples

 Before we go any further, let me go ahead and explain what JSON-LD really is.

 Earlier I mentioned that JSON-LD is a way to represent a "subject -> predicate -> object" relationship.

 That relationship is what is called a "triple".
-And we can have multiple of these triples, all thrown into a pile, and reading them individually, tracing their paths, will eventually allow you to form of a graph.
+And we can have multiple of these triples, all thrown into a pile.
+Reading them individually, tracing their paths, will eventually allow you to form of a graph.

 To actually make this concept of a pile of triples be actually practicable, the same subject, can have multiple predicate -> object relationships.
 In other words, we can have the same subject be used across multiple triples, to represent a single entity within what the graph represents.